psvenk/hubmail/README.md

 ## Roadmap

+- Add support for fetching all issues and PRs from a repository
 - Assign different message IDs to different commits in a pull request
 - Include non-comment actions; e.g., pull request reviews and merges
 - Keep track of rate limit and pause if it is reached